machuchesteven/sql/concepts/dml.md

 ```

 When the `where` is not supplied, it will delete all rows from the database, be very careful with the delete statement.

+## Tips

+Wherever a `WHERE` clause is issued, rows with null values will be ommitted, since any compariosn with null values returns `UNKNOWN`.

+hence where NULL < 50 will return `UNKNOWN` and be excluded from the result set